FAU-LAP/NOMAD-CAMELS/docs/pypi_upload.md

          |--- MainApp.py
          |--- 'many other files ...'
    ```
-   where X.Y.Z is the version number given in the `.toml` file
+   where X.Y.Z is the version number (MAJOR.MINOR.PATCH) given in the `.toml` file.
 3. To upload the builds to PyPi (**!currently uploads to TestPyPi during development!**) run:
     ```bash
     python -m twine upload --repository testpypi nomad*